CogentRedTester/mpv-file-browser/docs/addons.md

 [directory mappings](#fbregister_directory_mappingdirectory-string--nil-mapping-string-pattern-bool-void),
 replacing any substrings that match a mapping with the associated directory.

-Only the first matching mapping will be applied, but this behaviour will likely change in the future.
+Only the first valid mapping is applied, but this behaviour will likely change in the future.
 Changes to this behaviour will not consitute a major version bump so should not be relied upon.